-Sites like 321 get divorce or get divorce quick or complete divorce and countless others – do they really file divorce petition for you?
+Sites like 321 get a divorce or get divorce quick or complete divorce and countless others – do they really file divorce petition for you?

 The answer is resoundingly NO!

-For instance electronically filing civil cases like divorce is mandatory in Texas.
+For instance, electronically filing civil cases like divorce is mandatory in Texas.
 Indiana, Illinois and California are moving in the same direction.
 These document preparation sites do not convey you that and let you struggle with the actual filing portion of the petition and that is a major work.
 What good paper in your hands when you need to learn how to electronically file it?

 Is there a help?

-Yes – US Legal PRO is the “ONLY” Electronic Filing Service Provider approved by the Office of Court Administration (http://www.efiletexas.gov/Service-Providers/USLegalPro.htm) that helps with preparation of petition for uncontested divorce cases and also does eFiling on your behalf.
+Yes – US Legal PRO is the “ONLY” Electronic Filing Service Provider approved by the Office of Court Administration (http://www.efiletexas.gov/Service-Providers/USLegalPro.htm) that helps with preparation of a petition for uncontested divorce cases and also does eFiling on your behalf.
 Everything is done online for you.

 I knew you were going to ask that.
 Don’t worry – we got you covered there as well.
-We are the only service provider that enables you to sign your petition online thus eliminating the need for your to print, sign, scan and submit to the court.
+We are the only service provider that enables you to sign your petition online thus eliminating the need for you to print, sign, scan and submit to the court.
 This is a huge time saver.
 No other sites provide this functionality.

 Now you probably we can understand why Russell felt compelled to say good things about US Legal PRO.

 Wait I understand but tell me in detail what you do and how you do